This morning while trying

 Now on the west side of

-Indian Creek, I head north and soon come to a big log across the trail that
+Indian Creek, I head north soon coming to a big log across the trail that

 someone has attempted to chop apart with a hatchet, they didn’t quite get half